 - Gorgeous Niger-Delta Traditional Wedding Attire for Couples

 - Stunning Igbo Grooms Shirt and George Wrapper Cultural Attire Styles

 - Latest Aso-oke Designs and Colours for Yoruba Brides and Grooms

-PROGRAM #2: Trad in the Morning and White Wedding in the Afternoon (Program Timeline)
+FORMAT 2 & SAMPLE PROGRAM: Traditional Engagement in the Morning and White Wedding in the Afternoon (Program Timeline)